 Ms. Meredith has been an Adjunct Professor of Satellite Communications and Space Law at American University's law school in Washington, D.C. since 1989.

 Contracts.
-Ms. Meredith advises space clients on transactional matters, including, e.g., space hardware and service procurements, space asset acquisitions, and space joint ventures and alliances.
-She drafts and negotiates launch services agreements, satellite procurement contracts, and transponder lease agreements, among other space contracts.
-Ms. Meredith also has provided expert testimony.
+Ms. Meredith advises on satellite and launch-related transactional matters, e.g., satellite and space hardware and service procurements, space asset acquisitions, and satellite-related joint ventures and alliances.
+She drafts and negotiates launch services agreements, satellite procurement contracts, satellite service agreements, transponder leases, hosted payload contracts, geospatial services contracts, and ground station service agreements.
+Ms. Meredith has also provided expert testimony in arbitration and litigation.

 Dispute Resolution and Arbitration.
-Ms. Meredith represents and advises clients in commercial space contract dispute resolution and arbitration.
+Ms. Meredith counsels clients on commercial space contract dispute resolution and in arbitration.
+She is also on the American Arbitration Association/International Center for Dispute Resolution’s Panel on Aviation, Aerospace and National Security.

 Insurance.
-Ms. Meredith advises clients on space project risk management and insurance.
-She drafts policy language and provides coverage opinions.
-She advises on space insurance law issues and coverage defense.
+Ms. Meredith advises clients on satellite and launch (including human spaceflight) project risk management and insurance.
+She drafts policy language, provides coverage opinions, and advises on coverage defense.

 U.S. Government Consultation.
-Ms. Meredith represents U.S. and European clients in consultations with the U.S. government, including the White House, Congress, Department of State, Department of Defense, and NASA, on space-related legislation and policy matters.
-She also has obtained bilateral space cooperation agreements for foreign governments.
+Ms. Meredith represents satellite and aerospace clients in consultations with the U.S. government, including the White House, Congress, Department of State, Department of Defense, and NASA.
+She also advises on bilateral and multilateral satellite and space-related intergovernmental agreements.

 Export.
-Ms. Meredith advises clients on U.S. government export controls - "ITAR" - including licensing and compliance.
-She obtains, e.g., DSP-5 licenses and technical assistance agreement (TAA), manufacturing licensing agreement (MLA), and retransfer approvals.
+Ms. Meredith counsels clients on U.S. government export controls, including ITAR and EAR licensing and compliance.
+She helps obtain licenses and approvals, including for technical assistance agreements (TAA) and technology retransfers.

 FAA Licensing.
-Ms. Meredith obtains launch licenses from the Federal Aviation Administration (FAA) and advises on FAA regulatory matters, including rulemakings and compliance.
-She monitors related Congressional legislative developments.
-She also has advised the FAA on RLV regulatory approaches.
-She testified before a Congressional subcommittee on human space flight legislation.
+Ms. Meredith advises clients on the Commercial Space Launch Act.
+She represents clients before the Federal Aviation Administration (FAA) in licensing and rulemaking proceedings and on compliance matters.
+She has also advised the FAA and foreign government agencies on developing launch regulation.
+She testified before a Congressional subcommittee on the Commercial Space Launch Act and human space flight legislation.

 FCC Licensing.
-Ms. Meredith has assisted or advised on some aspect of most of the major FCC rulemaking and licensing proceedings for communications satellites in the 1980s and 1990s, including fixed satellite service (C-, Ku-, Ka- and V-bands), mobile satellite service (geostationary, "Big LEO" and "Little LEO"), and position-location service.
-She has also testified as an expert witness in litigation concerning the interpretation of FCC regulations.
+Ms. Meredith has assisted or advised on foundational FCC satellite rulemaking and licensing proceedings for fixed satellite service (C-, Ku- and Ka-bands), mobile satellite service (geostationary, "Big LEO" and "Little LEO"), and position-location service.
+She has also testified as an expert witness in litigation on the interpretation of FCC regulations.

 Memberships.
 Ms. Meredith chaired the American Institute of Aeronautics and Astronautics' (AIAA) Legal Aspects Committee (2005-2010).
-She is a member of the Commercial Space Transportation Advisory Committee (COMSTAC), Risk Management Working Group.
-She is also a member of the Cosmos Club of Washington, D.C.
+She served on the Governing Committee of the American Bar Association’s Forum on Air & Space Law (2012-2014).
+She is a member of the Cosmos Club of Washington, D.C.

 The Air & Space Lawyer, 2008, "Space Insurance Law--With a Special Focus on Satellite Launch and In-Orbit Policies."